 I love to travel, but in NZ you will find me doing DIY projects, sailing and occasionally dabbling in a new interest in fishing…. all of which need to fit around playing as much tennis as possible.

-With a background in office management for engineering consultancies I am excited to learn about all the interesting things that Architects do!
+With a background in office management for engineering consultancies I’ve enjoyed learning about all the interesting things that Architects do!
 I joined CPRW FISHER in November 2016.
 I’m a lover of to-do lists and colourful pens at work.
 I take great satisfaction in seeing the office run smoothly and enjoy making my colleagues laugh.
 Outside the office I’m often found either on the water, hiking mountains or relaxing on the couch with a menagerie of cats.

 After spending five years working and studying in Germany and Switzerland, I returned home to New Zealand and joined the team at CPRW FISHER in 2011.
 I have a real passion for sustainable design and the importance of, and relationship between, person-focused and environment-focused design.
 At the end of 2016 I completed my post-graduate studies in salutogenic healthcare architecture.
 My love of the outdoors means that when I’m unwinding, you’ll find me either up a mountain or on the beach with my Jack Russell Ollie.

-Hi I’m Mike and Back in November 1981, I joined Curtis Penman Read Williams, which would later become CPRW FISHER.
-Over the following 36 years I have been draughting “old school” style, tee square & set square.
-Prior to joining CPRW FISHER, I spent 7 years building & draughting homes for a transportable home company.
+Hi I’m Mike and back in November 1981, I joined Curtis Penman Read Williams, which would later become CPRW FISHER.
+Over the following 36 years I have been draughting “old school” style using tee square & set square.
+Prior to joining CPRW FISHER, I spent 7 years draughting homes for a transportable home company.
 In my spare time, you will find me practising Ashtanga Yoga & meditation.

 Hi there, I am an Architectural Graduate with 7 years post graduate experience in New Zealand and, most recently Melbourne.
 During this time I’ve worked as a member of project teams for a range of commercial clients such as KFC, Carl’s Junior and Hungry Jack’s, as well as retail and high-end residential clients.
 I am committed to producing quality design and documentation and have developed a great eye for detail and project co-ordination.
 Outside of architecture, I am a fanatical basketball and soccer (football) fan.